-Regulation Particulars Due date 7(5) The listed entity shall intimate the appointment of Share Transfer Agent, to the stock exchange(s) Within 7 days of Agreement with RTA 28(1) The listed entity shall obtain In-principle approval from recognised stock exchange Prior to issuance of Security 29(1)(a) read along with proviso to 29 (2) Prior Intimations of Board Meeting for financial Result viz. quarterly, half yearly or annual, to the stock exchange(s) At least 5 clear days in advance (excluding the date of the intimation and the date of the meeting) 29(1) (b), (c),(d), (e) & (f) read along with 29 (2) Prior Intimations of Board Meeting for Buyback, Voluntary delisting, Fund raising by way of FPO, Rights Issue, ADR, GDR, QIP, FCCB, Preferential issue, debt issue or any other method, Declaration/recommendation of dividend, issue of convertible securities carrying a right to subscribe to equity shares or the passing over of dividend, proposal for declaration of Bonus securities etc., to the stock exchange(s) At least 2 working days in advance 29(3) Prior Intimations of Board Meeting for alteration in nature of Securities, alteration in the date on which interest on debentures/bonds/redemption amount, etc. shall be payable to the stock exchange(s) At least 11 clear working days in Advance 30(6) Disclosure of Price Sensitive Information to the stock exchange(s) Not later than twenty four hours as per Part A of Schedule III 31(1)(a) The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and shareholding pattern separately for each class of securities prior to listing of securities One day prior to listing of Securities 31(1)(c) The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and shareholding pattern separately for each class of securities in case of Capital Restructuring Within 10 days of any change in capital Structure exceeding 2% of the total paid-up share capital.
+Regulation Particulars Time Limit 7(5) The listed entity shall intimate the appointment of Share Transfer Agent, to the stock exchange(s) Within 7 days of Agreement with RTA 28(1) The listed entity shall obtain In-principle approval from recognised stock exchange Prior to issuance of Security 29(1)(a) read along with proviso to 29 (2) Prior Intimations of Board Meeting for financial Re- sult viz. quarterly, half yearly or annual, to the stock exchange(s) At least 5 clear days in advance (ex- cluding the date of the intimation and the date of the meeting)

-37(2) The listed entity shall file draft Scheme of Arrangement to the stock exchange(s) Prior approval before filing with Court 42(2) The listed entity shall intimate the record date or date of closure of transfer books to all the stock exchange(s) 42(3) The listed entity shall give notice to stock exchange(s) of Record date for declaring dividend and/or cash bonus g , 44(3) The listed entity shall submit to the stock exchange details regarding voting results by Shareholders Within 48 Hours of conclusion of its General Meeting 45(3) The listed entity shall allowed to change its name Prior approval from Stock Exchange(s)
+29(1) (b), (c),(d), (e) & (f) read along with 29 (2) Prior Intimations of Board Meeting for Buyback, Vol- untary delisting, Fund raising by way of FPO, Rights Issue, ADR, GDR, QIP, FCCB, Preferential issue, debt issue or any other method, Declaration/ recom- mendation of dividend, issue of convertible securities carrying a right to subscribe to equity shares or the passing over of dividend, proposal for declaration of Bonus securities etc., to the stock exchange(s) f FPO, Rights rential issue, ation/ recom- ble securities shares or the claration 29(3) Prior Intimations of Board Meeting for alteration in nature of Securities, alteration in the date on which interest on debentures/bonds/redemption amount, etc. shall be payable to the stock exchange(s) At least 11 clear working days in Advance 30(6) Disclosure of Price Sensitive Information to the stock exchange(s) Not later than twenty four hours as per Part A of Schedule III 31(1)(a) The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and share- holding pattern separately for each class of securities prior to listing of securities securities and share- r each class of 31(1)(c) The listed entity shall submit to the stock exchange(s) a statement showing holding of securities and share- holding pattern separately for each class of securities in case of Capital Restructuring Within 10 days of any change in capi- tal Structure exceeding 2% of the to- tal paid-up share capital.
+37(2) The listed entity shall file draft Scheme of Arrangement to the stock exchange(s) Prior approval before filing with Court 37(2) The listed entity shall file draft Scheme of Arrangement to the stock exchange(s) Prior approval before filing with Court 39(3) Loss of share certificates and issue of the duplicate Within two days of getting certificates 42(2) The listed entity shall intimate the record date or date of date of date of closure of transfer books to all the stock exchange(s) advance 42(3)) The listed entity shall give notice to stock exchange(s) At least 5 clear working day of Record date for declaring dividend and/or cash bonus 44(3) The listed entity shall submit to the stock exchange details regarding voting results by Shareholders Within 48 Hours of conclusion of its General Meeting 45(3) The listed entity shall allowed to change its name Prior approval from Sto change(s) 46 The listed entity shall maintain a functional website containing the basic information about the listed entity.
+TE GOVERNANCE UNDER SEBI (LODR) REGUL